exploits-forsale/website/content/themebleed.md

 author = "gabe_k"
 +++

 This is a fun bug I found while poking around at weird Windows file formats.
-It's a kind of classic Windows style vulnerability featuring broken signing, sketchy DLL loads, file races, cab files, and mark-of-the-web silliness.
+It's a kind of classic Windows style vulnerability featuring broken signing, sketchy DLL loads, file races, cab files, and Mark-of-the-Web silliness.
 It was also my first experience submitting to the MSRC Windows bug bounty since leaving Microsoft in April of 2022.

 In the great tradition of naming vulnerabilities, I've lovingly named this one ThemeBleed (no logo as of yet but I'm accepting submissions.)